 Problem Statement

-Each of NetApp’s StorageGRID systems maintains a large collection of log files detailing its operation.
-For systems installed on client controlled hardware, these log collections reside on their servers.
-Whenever there is a problem with StorageGRID systems, clients contact NetApp’s Tech Support and send them a bundle of log files from their collection.
-Normally, only log files pertinent to the problem are sent to NetApp’s Tech Support team.
-Tech Support then takes these bundles and uploads them to a central Network File System (NFS) repository where all other Tech Support problems are kept.
-Over the years this NFS repo has grown to hold over 1000 Terabytes of data, with only a small fraction relevant to StorageGRID.
+Each of NetApp’s StorageGRID systems stores a large collection of operational log files.
+Whenever there is a problem with StorageGRID systems, clients contact NetApp Tech Support and send them an archive of log files.
+Normally, only log files pertinent to the problem are sent to to NetApp Tech Support .
+Tech Support then takes these bundles and uploads them to a interal Network File System (NFS) repository.
+Over the years this NFS repo has grown to over 1000 Terabytes, with only a small fraction relevant to StorageGRID.
 NetApp needs a way for Tech Support to effectively utilize the StorageGRID log data stored on that NFS repo.

 In 2018, a NCSU Senior Design team began formulating a solution for this problem that they called Logjam.
 Their solution was designed to scan the NFS repo for StorageGRID logs, index those logs inside ElasticSearch, and provide analysis through a web interface served by Kibana.
 However, parts of their program did not work as intended and NetApp saw areas for improvement.
 Logjam was able to scan an entire directory of files, but it had no way to safely stop a scan midway.
 It kept track of which log files it had previously scanned from the inspection directory, but at a large memory cost inside an SQL database.
 The web interface was able to search log files, but it did not do so in a clear way and it did not provide adequate tools to analyze log files.
 Getting Logjam booted up and running involved a long and error-prone process.